kelvinlegolas3/deviance-raft/README.md

 ```

 ## Branches
-**master** - we can directly push our changes of the Deviance World.
+**master** - we can directly push our changes of the Deviance world to master branch.
 You may branch out if you want to start a world on your own.

 **Recommended commit messages**:
 - _"Sail moved to middle"_